 13. Mumford & Sons

-I’ve been diving into the wonderful world of Ayurvedic medicine/lifestyle for a few months and love the incredible knowledge packed into these books.
-If you’re not familiar with Ayurveda (like myself until recently) it’s the world’s oldest healing system that originated in India over 5,000 years ago.
+I’ve been diving into the wonderful world of Ayurvedic medicine & lifestyle for a few months and love the incredible knowledge packed into these books.
+Ayurveda is the world’s oldest healing system that originated in India over 5,000 years ago.
 The word Ayurveda literally means “the knowledge or study of life”.
 It addresses the root causes of our health challenges at all levels (body, mind, and spirit) and empowers us to take control of our whole-body health through natural methods.
-I’ve really enjoyed trying out several of the practices (like adding in more beneficial spices, seasonal eating, striving to wake up at 6am every day, giving oil pulling a try, etc!)
-Many of the recipes/tips in Ayurveda include dairy and some meat, but I alter the methods to stay aligned with my plant-based lifestyle.
+I’ve really enjoyed trying out several of the practices (like adding in more beneficial spices, seasonal eating, striving to wake up at 6am every day, etc.) Many of the recipes/tips in Ayurveda include dairy and some meat, but I alter the methods to stay aligned with my plant-based lifestyle.

 Check out Ayurveda Lifestyle Wisdom and The Ayurveda Way on Amazon if you’re interested!
-Ayurveda Lifestyle Wisdom is a bit more in-depth and full of wonderful knowledge (more textbook-like), and The Ayurveda Way is a simplified version of 108 practices you can put into use – both are absolutely lovely books I recommend!
+Ayurveda Lifestyle Wisdom is a bit more in-depth and full of wonderful knowledge (more textbook-like), and The Ayurveda Way is a simplified version of 108 practices you can put into use – both are lovely books.

 I’ll dedicate a future post to things I’ve implemented towards a more sustainable lifestyle (less waste, less plastic) but it’s been SO fun making these small, continual changes.
 The past several months I’ve been going through our home, lifestyle, and diet to basically question everything and refine our habits to strive for the lowest ecological footprint.
 It’s sort of a fun game seeing what changes you can make to refuse, reduce, reuse as much as possible.
 I’ve been fascinated with this topic for a while, but the book “Zero Waste Home” by Bea Johnson inspired me even more to expand my efforts.

-Share below in the comments or come join The Garden Grazer on Instagram! 🍓 I love connecting with & hearing from you all.
+Share below in the comments or come join The Garden Grazer on Instagram!
+I love connecting with you all.
 Wishing everyone a lovely start to summer! -Kaitlin